standard-for-public-code/standard-for-public-code/docs/standard-for-public-code.md

 ## [Document codebase maturity](https://standard.publiccode.net/criteria/document-maturity.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | links and notes
 -----|-----|-----
 A codebase MUST be versioned. | Ok |
 A codebase that is ready to use MUST only depend on other codebases that are also ready to use. | Ok |
-A codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version. |  | labled as "draft", consider adding "beta" label?
+A codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version. | Ok |
 A codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`. | Ok | [CHANGELOG](https://github.com/publiccodenet/standard/blob/develop/CHANGELOG.md)